 Regional University Centres program

 Regional University Centres are supported by a $74.2 million investment over 2018-19 to 2023-24.
-There are currently 24 Centres operating around Australia providing facilities and support such as:
+There are currently 25 Centres operating in all states and the Northern Territory, with an additional centre in Wangaratta to open in 2022.
+Centres provide facilities and support such as:

 - Study spaces